Sheila-source/Catch-Monster/README.md

 - In the first action of the game it has a happy music in the background.
 - When the main character dino hit by the rocks the sound.

+# Technical Description

+The game will be a Mobile Cross-platform: Android, Microsoft Windows and Follow with PC standalone version and Facebook Canvas.

+# CONTROLS

+- A KEY - to move left
+- D KEY - to move right
+- SPACE BAR - to jump